aidanmacro/MYOSA-Breath-Activity-Monitoring-for-Musicians/README.md

 <!-- QUICK NOTES:
 - Custom NDIR CO₂ Sensing system, combining a pulsed MWIR LED and a photodiode with a peak sensitivity wavelength corresponding to the peak emitted wavelength of the LED.
 The CO₂ absorbs some of the emitted IR light and thus can be detected from a drop in signal  from the photodiode.
 - BMP180 corroborates the breath detection by monitoring the pressure changes within the mouthpiece.
 It also monitors the temperature changes within the mouthpiece so drift can be accounted for.
-- A real time capnogram enables the chnages in CO₂ to be plotted and monitored by the user as a proxy for the strenth and consitency of their breath.
+- A real time capnogram enables the changes in CO₂ to be plotted and monitored by the user as a proxy for the strength and consistency of their breath.
 - The wireless capabilites of  the MYOSA are leveraged so the data  collected can be sent over WiFi to an external device to be plotted, increasing the ease of use and portability of the device.
 This also enables data to be logged and stored by the user.

 ACTUAL:  -->